x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/address-books/address-book-policies/address-book-policies.md

 For procedures involving ABPs, see [Address book policy procedures in Exchange Online](address-book-policy-procedures.md).

- **Notes**:
+> [!NOTE]
+>

-- ABPs create only a virtual separation of users from a directory perspective, not a legal separation.
+> - ABPs create only a virtual separation of users from a directory perspective, not a legal separation.
+>

-- Implementing an ABP is a multi-step process that requires planning.
+> - Implementing an ABP is a multi-step process that requires planning.
 For more information, see [Address book policy procedures in Exchange Online](address-book-policy-procedures.md).

 ## How ABPs Work